When Real Madrid confirmed the signing of Trent Alexander-Arnold, social media erupted with excitement.

 By March 2025, Trent-Alexander Passing & Crossing Ability Kept Defenders Busy The Most

-According to Liverpool’s official website, Trent Alexander-Arnold has already admitted that he likes to “go forward and help his team to create as many chances (to score) as possible.”
+According to Liverpool’s official website, Trent Alexander-Arnold has openly stated that he enjoys “going forward and helping the team create as many chances as possible.”
+That attacking mindset perfectly sums up his playing style.

 Tackles and Interceptions Are Recovery Moves – Statsbomb.com